 - Prevent the saving of company app data to a personal storage location.

 There are many decisions to make when adopting a long-term BYOD strategy.
-Factors such as compliance and user experience will drive the solutions that will enable a successful BYOD program.
-With BYOD becoming the way more business gets done, embrace it, but more importantly, secure it.
+Factors such as compliance and user experience will drive the solutions that will enable a successful BYOD program and stay ahead of the cybercriminals.
+With BYOD becoming the way more business gets done, embrace it, but more importantly, secure it with MAM.

-If you would like to learn more about how MAM can bolster your remote workforce's security posture, contact us at email@example.com or call 888.624.6737 to speak to a Systems Engineering representative.
+If you would like to learn more about how MAM can bolster your organization's security posture, contact us at firstname.lastname@example.org or call 888.624.6737 to speak to a Systems Engineering representative.
 Clients, please reach out to your Account Manager.